QuickBooks reconciliation discrepancy means the QuickBooks transactions and the bank statement don’t match.

 Find out who made the changes and determine if the reason for the changes was valid.
 If necessary, you can edit or delete the transactions.

 A missing check can cause a discrepancy between QuickBooks’ ending balance and the bank statement.
-To find the missing checks, let’s run the Missing Checks report.
+To find the missing checks, you can run the Missing Checks report.
+Here’s how to do so:

 Review the reports and look for any transactions that aren’t on the bank statement.
 These transactions shouldn’t be on your reconciliation list.